voycey/cakephp-twitter-api/README.md

 1. Install Abrahams twitteroauth library (I have forked the version I used - https://github.com/voycey/twitteroauth) into app/Vendor/twitteroauth (so you should have app/Vendor/twitteroauth/twitteroauth)
 2. Clone this repository into app/Plugin/Twitter
-3. Import the SQL file into your database using whatever method you prefer ..* See notes below if you already have a general settings table you would prefer to use
+3. Import the SQL file into your database using whatever method you prefer
 4. Edit app/Plugin/Config/bootstrap.php and put in your Consumer Key and Consumer Secret that you obtained from http://dev.twitter.com and your screen name.